Find Affordable College Courses

 $11,120 Average Tuition & Fees

-Jacksonville State University did quite well in this year’s ranking of the best value schools for special education students.
-It came in at #10 on the list.
+With a ranking of #10, Jacksonville State University did quite well on this year’s best value schools for special education students.
 Jacksonville State University is a medium-sized public school located in the suburb of Jacksonville.

-In-state tuition fees for undergraduate students at Jacksonville State University are $11,120 per year.
+The average tuition and fees for an in-state undergraduate at Jacksonville State University are $11,120 a year.
 The average amount in student loans that special ed majors at Jacksonville State University take out is $23,173.

 Full Special Education at Jacksonville State University Report